-(b) Impairment of AFS Equity Investments
+(b) Impairment of financial assets at fair value through other comprehensive income requires judgment.

-The Company considers AFS equity investments as impaired when there has been a significant or prolonged decline in the fair value below its cost of where other objective evidence of impairment exists.
-The determination of what is 'significant' or 'prolonged' requires judgment.
 In addition, the Company evaluates other factors, including normal volatility in share price for quoted equities and the future cash flows and the discount factors for unquoted equities.
 Impairment may be appropriate also when there is evidence of deterioration in the financial health of the investee, the industry and sector performance, changes in technology and operational and financing cash flows.